Axual/terraform-provider-axual/readme.md

 - **protocol_versions** is the Terraform protocol version.
 This is set to 6.0 because we are using Terraform Plugin Framework to develop our provider.

 ## Debug
-- There are 4 IntelliJ IDEA run configurations in .run
+- There are 4 IntelliJ IDEA run configurations in .run folder.
+Just open IntelliJ run configuration menu to see them.
+- Steps to debug Terraform Provider
+  - brew install delve
   - Run "Axual build to _bin" to generate executable in /go/bin and name it terraform-provider-axual
   - Run "Axual Delve binary"(Run icon) to start Delve's debugging session on this binary.
 It looks for terraform-provider-axual executable in /go/bin.
   - Run "Axual Go Remote"(Debug icon) to connect IntelliJ to the Delve's debugging session.
 On the console you will see a string: TF_REATTACH_PROVIDERS='{"axual...
   - Copy this string and use it as environment variable: export TF_REATTACH_PROVIDERS='{"axual...
   - Set a breakpoint and run a command to run the provider like: tf plan or tf apply.
 It will stop at the breakpoint
   - When done with debugging, remove the env variable: unset TF_REATTACH_PROVIDERS
-- To do the same without the binary: Run "Axual Delve project"(Run icon)
+  - To do the same without generating the binary: Run "Axual Delve project"(Run icon)